 Kunio Nakajima Jewellery Garden

 In the middle of the Taisho era (1918-1920), his grandfather began working as an apprentice in the workshop of Nakajima.
 Born into a family jeweler, in his childhood, Kunio Nakajima played in the studio and therefore had become well acquainted with the jewellery art.
-Several people were sitting cross-legged behind a desk and blowing glass … These memories forever remained in the heart of Japanese jeweler Kunio Nakajima.
+Several people were sitting cross-legged behind a desk and blowing glass … These memories forever remained in the heart of Japanese jeweler.
 For a boy who grew up in such an environment, it was natural to love manual work when hands and professional tools could create anything.

-Jewellery collection “In the Garden” decorated with hot enamel, made in the ancient Japanese technique of “Shippo”, in which worked Japanese classics of enamel art of the late XIX century.
-Kunio Nakajima was inspired by the style of the great masters of Art Nouveau: Faberge, Tiffany, Lalique.
-Designs by Japanese enameler Kunio Nakajima are based on the motifs of the world of plants and insects made in true Japanese way.
-In his art the master jeweler uses gold, diamonds, precious stones.
-Works by Kunio Nakajima have a special nostalgic spirit, so rare in the products of modern masters.
+Traditionally, Nakajima uses hot enamel, made in the ancient Japanese technique of “Shippo”, in which Japanese classics of enamel art worked in the late XIX century.
+Nakajima was inspired by the style of the great Art Nouveau masters.
+In particular, Faberge, Tiffany, and Lalique.
+In his art the master jeweler uses gold, diamonds and precious stones.
+His works have a special nostalgic spirit, so rare in the products of modern masters.

 facebook.com/Nakajimamoscow